Short Green Milkweed (Asclepias viridiflora) Quick Facts:

 Prefers full sun, may tolerate partial shade

-Needs well-drained dry soil
+Needs well-drained soil, medium moist to dry

 Green flowers bloom mid summer